icta-tecaji/linux-containers/02_Installing_and_Running_LXC/README.md

 ## LXC Default Configuration
 `/etc/lxc/default.conf` is the default configuration file for LXC installed using the standard Ubuntu packages.
 This configuration file supplies the default configuration for all containers created on the host system.
 - `cat /etc/lxc/default.conf`

+> For privileged use, they are found under /etc/lxc, while for unprivileged use they are under ~/.config/lxc.

 The networking will be set up as a virtual Ethernet connection type—that is, veth from the network bridge lxcbr0 for each container that will get created.